How to do java xml manipulation with GroupDocs.Editor – a complete guide

 Prerequisites

-• GroupDocs.Editor for Java: Version 25.3 or later
+• GroupDocs.Editor for Java (version 25.3 or later)

-• Maven setup on your machine, if you’re using it for dependency management
+• Maven (or Gradle) for dependency management

-Setting Up GroupDocs.Editor for Java
+Setting up GroupDocs.Editor for Java

-Maven Setup
+Maven setup

 <dependency>